 - Prince Philip’s problematic language and outright racism (and sexism) mostly occurred without acknowledgment or apology from the palace.
 On various public engagements, he referred to Asians as "slitty-eyed", ridiculed Nigerian national dress and referred to Aboriginal people as "spear throwers" (to name a few examples).
 Uncharacteristically, an apology was issued after one visit to an electronics factory, where he said a messy fuse box looked "as though it was put in by an Indian."

-- In 2001 a black former employee of Prince Charles accused the prince of protecting his most senior aide after the aide was accused of racially abusing her at work.
+- In 2001 a black former employee of Charles accused the then prince of protecting his most senior aide after the aide was accused of racially abusing her at work.

 - Princess Michael of Kent was accused of racially abusing diners in a New York restaurant in 2004, when she told them to "go back to the colonies".